node-pcap/node_pcap/README.md

 It has been tested on OSX and Linux.

 Sadly, `node_pcap` is _not done_ yet.
 While it is incomplete, it is still already useful for capturing and manipulating packets in JavaScript.
+The best example of this so far is `http_trace`, described below.

 ## Why?